patrickbwarren/map-reduce-monte-carlo/README.md

 `--header=<header>` : a string to specify the names of output files;
 `--process=<proc_id>` : an integer to label data files;
+`--njobs=<njobs>` : should be allowed, even if not used;
 `-v`, `--verbose` : should be allowed even if they don't do anything.

 Usually one would also include a `--seed` option which is passed onto each instance of the script unchanged.
-Thus the script should generate random numbers using a combination of `--seed` and `--process`.
+Thus the script should create a random number stream using a combination of `--seed`, `--process`, and `--njobs` (if required).
 How this might be done is detailed below.

 For output, the script should generate data files with names
 ```